NaluKit/nalu-examples/NaluDominoLoginApplication/README.md

 The detail screen uses the Nalu composite feature.

 ## The Login example
 Starting the application, the login shell gets visible.
-The credentials will not get validate, so enter any string for user-id and password, and press 'Login'.
-The example will a login flag inside the context.
+The credentials will not get validated, so enter any string for user-id and password, and press 'Login'.
+The example will set a login flag inside the context.

 In case the application gets reloaded, the flag is not set and - instead showing the book marked page - the example routes to the login screen.

+## Notes
+* This example does not have a server implementation.
+It uses a mock server on the client side.
-The login feature is implemented using a [Login Filter](https://github.com/NaluKit/nalu-examples/blob/master/NaluDominoLoginApplication/src/main/java/com/github/nalukit/example/nalu/loginapplication/client/filters/BartSimpsonFilter.java).
+* The login feature is implemented using a [Login Filter](https://github.com/NaluKit/nalu-examples/blob/master/NaluDominoLoginApplication/src/main/java/com/github/nalukit/example/nalu/loginapplication/client/filters/BartSimpsonFilter.java).